cap-js/docs/about/index.md

 ### Jumpstarting Projects

 To get started with CAP, there's only a [minimalistic initial setup](../get-started/index.md) required.
 Starting a project is a matter of seconds.
-No tedious long lasting platform onboarding ceremonies are required; instead you can:
+No tedious long lasting platform onboarding ceremonies are required; instead you can (and should):

 - Start new CAP projects within seconds.
 - Create functional apps with full-fledged servers within minutes.